el-hussain/alx-low_level_programming/0x00-hello_world/README.md

-This is HELLO WORLD readme
+this is my c-programming readme